run-house/runhouse/examples/distributed.rst

 On-Premise Cluster
 ~~~~~~~~~~~~~~~~~~

-For an on-prem cluster, you can instantaite it as follows, filling in
+For an on-prem cluster, you can instantiate it as follows, filling in
 the IP address, ssh user and private key path.

 .. code:: ipython3